Stackup's open source software works on any EVM compatible chain. Here are the ones that we host ourselves and make available through our user portal:

-- Utilize an MPC (Multi-Party Computation) service such as Web3Auth, Magic.link, or Lit Protocol to link a user's social identity to a cryptographic key.
+- Utilize an MPC (Multi-Party Computation) service such as Web3Auth, Particle Network, Magic.link, or Lit Protocol to link a user's social identity to a cryptographic key.
 This key can then be set as the owner of the Smart Account.

 - Create an OAuth signing service that facilitates account recovery for users who may have lost their device key.
 You can explore Stackup's research on this topic by visiting this blog post: The Future of Ethereum Access: OAuth and Account Abstraction